Mercury Islands: Ahuahu / Great Mercury Island

 Ahuahu / Great Mercury Island, 1872 ha, is the largest of Mercury Islands and the only one with permanent residents or public access.
 It is the remnants of a Pliocene rhyolitic volcano.
 In pre-colonial times, the island was the location of at least 20 pā, including Matakawau, a pā on the western side of the island where extensive archaeological excavations were undertaken in the 1950s.
+Archaeological investigations by the University of Auckland continue on the island as sites were exposed by a storm in 2009.
 During the latter 19th century, the island was a location for kauri gum digging.

 The island is owned by Michael Fay and David Richwhite, two prominent New Zealand businessmen.
 The private island, which features two luxurious residences, can be hired for around $20,000 NZD per day.
 U2's lead singer Bono and guitarist The Edge stayed on the island during U2's Vertigo concerts in Auckland in November 2006.
 On 30 November 2009, Ahuahu/Great Mercury Island hosted the first successful launch of Rocket Lab's suborbital Atea-1 sounding rocket.

 In 2014, Fay and Richwhite, in partnership with the Department of Conservation, successfully undertook an eradication program to remove kiore, ship rats and cats from the island.
 In 2016, it was declared pest free, making the entire Mercury Island Group free from introduced mammalian pests.
 The island remains open to the public to showcase conservation and provide an accessible pest-free island in the Mercury Island Group.